The first entry of the year from John Haines: Victorians miscreants, lots of them

 All a bit quiet on the Painting Challenge front.
 I’m going to assume that you are all too busy painting to send anything in!
 Only a few weeks to go, mind, so don’t delay too long: the Challenge waits for no-one!

-As always, clicking on the name of the person above will take you straight through to their gallery.
+As always, clicking on the name of the person in the list above will take you straight to their gallery (opens in a new window).

 Here are today’s pictures: